happyt/simpleFetch/README.md

 ## Strip player countries

-This is a short app to pull golfers and their from the feed, so that we can create a dictionary for use in the studio app.
+This is a short app to pull golfers and their countries from the feed, so that we can create a dictionary for use in the studio app.

 It reads the file from PGA with fetch.